Medical Record Retention

 If a physician chooses to destroy clinical records after a set time period, confidentiality must not be compromised.
 Use a record destruction service that guarantees records will be properly destroyed without releasing any information.
 Records that are destroyed should be listed on a log with the date of destruction.

 What Records Should You Retain?

-Retain all records that reflect the clinical care provided to a patient, including provider notes, nurses’ notes, diagnostic testing, and medication lists.
-Retain records obtained from another provider for the same length of time as those in your record.
-This is especially true if you have relied on any of the previous records or information when making your clinical decisions.
+Retain all records that reflect the clinical care provided to a patient, including provider notes, nurses’ notes, diagnostic testing, photos, and medication lists.
+Additionally, records from other providers that are directly related to your care and are maintained as a regular part of your chart should be kept for the same period of time that you retain your own records.
+This is especially true if you have relied on any of the previous records or information when making clinical decisions.

 Review patient bills for any reference to care provided.
 For example, review a bill to determine if it shows a limited examination or an annual physical with diagnostic tests obtained or requested.
 If the billing document shows that care was provided, it may be in your best interest to keep the bill for as long as you retain the medical record.
 Otherwise, retain the bill for the same length of time as other business records and in accordance with federal and state income tax requirements.